espejoserna/espejoserna/content/courses/philandfilm/_index.md

 ### Reading

-Most of the reading will come from [1000word philosophy](https://1000wordphilosophy.com/); everything else will be made available as a pdf.
+Most of the readings will come from [1000word philosophy](https://1000wordphilosophy.com/); everything else will be made available as a pdf.

 ### Podcasts
-Most of the listening will come from [Philosophy Bites](https://philosophybites.com/).
+Most of the listening tasks will come from [Philosophy Bites](https://philosophybites.com/).